Randsw/validation-webhook/README.md

     - Allowed image repository in pod spec

 In this example we want that created or updated deployment in namespace what marked with annotation `validate: "true"` has label `team`.

+Mutation webhook used for patch manifest after it applied to kubernetes cluster For example:
+    - Add init/sidecar container
+    - Force to use private image repository
+    - Inject correct service account
+In this example we want that all container image in deployment downloaded from private image repository `ghcr.io/randsw/` if namespace marked with annotation `mutate: "true"`

 ## Instalation